fsantanna-uerj/serrapilheira/Submissao/mid.md

 Item 1 will concentrate most of our efforts until February, and would complete our intended research for the first year.
 The applications would validate our software infrastructure and would allow us to submit a paper to a journal with high impact in our subfield (embedded software).
-We believe that we can complete our original plan and submit this paper by the end of February.
+We believe that we can complete our original plan and submit this work for feedback by the end of February.

 Items 2 and 3 were not in our original plan for the first year, but actually target medium and long-term goals.
 Item 2 is related to the usability and adoption of Céu and is important to build a local community around the language.